rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 Document the virtues and values your development team agrees to here.
 How often do you want to deploy?
 How stable should branches (or `master`) be?

-Maybe you are using a [trunk-based development workflow](https://codecraft.vaamo.de/2014/12/19/simple-git-workflow-at-vaamo.html), maybe your organization calls for tickets being made in order to track time and changes 😱, or your commit messages should follow the [conventional commit history](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md) format.
+Maybe you are using a [trunk-based development workflow](https://codecraft.vaamo.de/2014/12/19/simple-git-workflow-at-vaamo.html), maybe your organization calls for tickets being made in order to track time and changes 😱, or your commit messages are supposed to follow the [conventional commit history format](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md).

 This chapter should give new team members an overview about how you go about developing together on the project.